 This was Lamp Shaded on Liv and Maddie, where it's revealed that younger brother Parker and his best friend (and a lot of his dojo) are fans of a show called "Linda and Heather."

 The idea of the Sci-Fi Channel (or SyFy now) having a mostly young male demographic is increasingly fallacious, which the execs seem to have some difficulty recognizing; when confronted with the fact that many of their viewers are women, David Howe acknowledged that "almost half of our audience is women, thanks to shows such as Ghost Hunters that attract more women than men", completely ignoring the fact that many of their scripted shows (Farscape, The Invisible Man, the various Stargates, Battlestar Galactica (2003), etc.) had/have significant (if not overwhelmingly, or at least more involved in online fandom) female audiences.

-Kika, a German kid channel, has a mascot called Bernd das Brot (Bernd the Bread).
-The pessimistic bread became a cult favorite with young adults and teens in Germany.
+Kika, a German kids' channel, has a mascot called Bernd das Brot (Bernd the Bread).
+The pessimistic loaf of bread became a cult favorite with young adults and teens in Germany.
 Kika started airing a looped program with Bernd instead of static after 9 P.M, attracting many insomniac young viewers.

 Likewise with queer characters in Soap Operas, in terms of attracting LGBT viewers who normally don't watch them.
 The After Elton website, has a section dedicated to shows like this called "Gays Of Our Lives".

 Soap Operas tend to be aimed at middle aged women.
 But they become quite popular among college students.
 The joke is that the televisions in student houses don't get many channels so the students end up watching soaps all day.

 America's Next Top Model as well as any of the other Top Model shows have enough Fanservice to attract male viewers.

 Project Runway to a lesser degree for similar reasons.